yohannes911/select2/doc/protocol.md

 Contradiction.

-**Lemma: If two threads run in parallel than one of the threads detects that the other is active in the 3.1. section.
+**Lemma: If two threads run in parallel than one of the threads detects that the other is active in section 3.
 Formally:**

 if the following conditions hold:

 1. both thread is active at some point in time
-2. each check under 3.1 is executed before threads become passive
+2. each check under 3 is executed before threads become passive

 then one of the threads detects that the other thread is active.